QUESTIONNAIRE 2, DISTRIBUTED TO

 7/ An interesting and sad film at the same time to show how important and serious what happened is.

-8/ I heard that it was very interesting to go to the place because we could really realize, but in one day it’s a long journey.
+8/ I heard that it was very interesting to visit the place because you could really see each other, but in a day it’s a long journey.

 1/ Auschwitz was an extermination camp during the Nazi period.